Team4159/CardinalVision/README.md

 ## Ports

-`5801` - Footage stream from Jetson to DriverStation.

-`5802` - Alignment data from Jetson to RoboRio.
+`5801` - Alignment data from Jetson to RoboRio.

-`5803` - Camera control data from Roborio to Jetson.

 ## Help for Setting Up the Jetson TX1